Ideas-on-Stage/ideasonstage.com/content/en/news/2018-04-10-what-business-can-learn-from-ted.en.md

 +++
 draft			= false
 title			= "What Business Can Learn From TED" tags			= ["TED", "TEDx", "Business Presentation", "Tips","Presentations","Business"] news			= ["general"] date			= "2018-04-10" author			= "Phil Waknell" banner			= "/img/news/ted-thumb.jpg"
+translationKey	= "2018-04-10-what-business-can-learn-from-ted"
 +++
 Today marks the start of TED2018, the latest edition of the world's best-known modern conference.
 Participants in Vancouver will be treated to high-quality talks from well-prepared speakers, and will leave feeling energized and inspired.